Chords + Lyrics | Last Nite

 Last Nite Chords: Guitar Stays, Bass Shifts – A Hit Writing Trick

-In the key of C, Last Nite‘s chords employ a harmonic trick where one guitar stays on a C5, while the bass moves between F and G.
+In the key of C, Last Nite‘s intro and bridge chords employ a harmonic trick where the guitar stays on a C5, while the bass moves between F and G.

-Compare with Money (That’s What I Want), where the guitar stays on the chord while the rest of the band moves to pther parts of the 12-bar.
+Compare with Money (That’s What I Want), where the guitar stays on the chord while the rest of the band moves from I to IV.

 The C5 held by the guitar during the bridge is what transforms a simple IV – V progression (which sits at #2 on my Top 10 chord progression list) into something more interesting.
 Without this, the bridge would be just another straightforward progression.